How to Watch the 2023 Masters Tournament

-Woods is scheduled to tee off on Thursday at 10:18 a.m.
+Woods is scheduled to tee off today at 10:18 a.m.
 ET (7:18 a.m.
 PT) in a group with Viktor Hovland and Xander Schauffele.
 Scottie Scheffler, who won his first green jacket last year, tees off at 1:36 p.m.
 ET (10:36 a.m.
 PT).
 A fun group to keep an eye on in the first two days features young guns Matthew Fitzpatrick, Collin Morikawa and Will Zalatoris.
 This trio tees off at 1:24 p.m.
 ET (10:24 a.m.
-PT) on Thursday.
+PT) this afternoon.

 Other notable start times (all times ET) for Thursday include Jon Rahm and Justin Thomas at 10:42 a.m., Phil Mickelson at 12:24 p.m., Dustin Johnson at 1:12 p.m., Rory McIlroy at 1:48 p.m. and Jordan Spieth at 2 p.m.
 You can see all the tee times here.